zoxpx/pxdocs/content/key-management/vault/_index.md

     Name of the Kubernetes Auth Role created in vault for Portworx.
 This field is set only when using Kubernetes Auth Method.

+- **Vault Namespace [VAULT_NAMESPACE]**

+    This option allows you to set a global vault namespace for the Portworx cluster.
+All vault requests by PX will use this vault namespace if an override is not provided.

 ## Kubernetes users